No strings attached.

 A second online survey (available by invitation only following the Fit Survey) goes deeper to find out more about candidates and their ideas.
 There will be ways to submit pictures, video, and multimedia materials as well, understanding that the best candidates might not be the best wordsmiths.

 We’ll meeting promising candidates in person and, if it makes sense, visit projects / spaces / shows / classes / etc. We’ll also make connections to folks that know them in order to get a full picture of how NYC will be improved by their work.
 This happens on a rolling basis.

 In the final round, each finalist will have the chance to stare their story with a small group of folks that will help decide the five winners.

 With our winners, near-winners, and the army of nominators and friends that have built The David Prize, we will honor the glorious arc of diverse and delightful ideas we’ve seen throughout the Prize process.
 We’ll celebrate together, some way, somehow, TBD.

 The David Prize has been designed, advised, and amplified by a group of individuals that exemplify the breadth of what it means to be a New Yorker.
 With representation from all sectors, from education to affordable housing, arts to emerging tech, our Prize Committee and advisors bring range and depth that mimic the heterogeneity of New York City itself.

 Yes, this is an annual prize.
 The process will open early fall of each year and close before the holidays.
 We’ll announce winners late spring.
-For this year, the COVID-19 outbreak has slowed us down , and our priority is to keep the Prize community and all New Yorkers safe.
-We’re taking it day by day and delaying our timeline.
-We’ll resume as soon as we can.
+For this year, the COVID-19 outbreak slowed us down and our priority is to keep the Prize community and all New Yorkers safe.
+We’ll announce 2020 winners in the fall before launching next year’s open call.